datanav/docs/configuration.rst

 The mail message sink is capable of sending mail messages based on the entities it receives.
 The message to send can be constructed either by inline templates or from templates read from disk.
 These templates are assumed to be ``Jinja templates`` (http://jinja.pocoo.org/) with the entities properties available to the templating context.
-The template file name can either be fixed in the configuration or given as part of the input entity.
+The template file name can either be embedded in the configuration or in the input entity.
 The mail server settings have to be registered in a :ref:`SMTP system <smtp_system>` component in advance and its ``_id`` put in the ``system`` property of the sink.